 Duomo, her chamber duo with percussionist Emily Strachan, specializes in commissioning works by living women composers who offer new presentations for percussion.

-Tini has devoted extensive research to Exotica, a genre that spawned its own set of cultural rituals by taking traditional music completely out of context.
+Tini has devoted extensive research to Exotica, a genre that spawned its own set of cultural rites by taking ritualistic music completely out of context.
 In summer 2016, she began an ongoing residency at the estate of famed Exotica composer Elisabeth Waldo, who studied under Jascha Heifetz and worked closely with Les Baxter, Yma Sumac, and Billy May.
-Together, they will premiere a concert of chamber music for indigenous Pre-Columbian American instruments.
+Together, they will continue to premiere concerts of chamber music for indigenous Pre-Columbian American instruments.

 Download CV here